Find the Best Tankless Water Heater Installation Contractors Near You

 Water Quality

-The quality of your water can affect the performance and lifespan of a tankless water heater.
+Hard water can affect the performance and longevity of a tankless water heater.
 Hard water can cause mineral buildup and scale formation in the heat exchanger, reducing efficiency and potentially causing premature failure.
-A water softener can help to reduce mineral buildup in the unit.
+Consider getting a water quality test and, if necessary, installing a water softener.

 Recirculation System

-A hot water recirculation system keeps hot water moving through a dedicated loop of plumbing, This provides instant hot water, reduces water waste, and improves convenience.
+A hot water recirculation system keeps hot water constantly circulating through a separate pipe, This provides instant hot water, reduces water waste, and improves convenience.
 Consider this feature for greater convenience and efficiency.

 Point-of-Use Water Heater

-A small tankless water heater installed near the appliance it services, such as a sink or shower, to provide hot water on demand at that location.
+A small tankless water heater installed near a specific fixture, such as a sink or shower, to provide hot water on demand at that location.
 This eliminates the wait for hot water and minimizes water waste in long pipe runs.

 Load Calculation